-• IFRS 15 Revenue from Contracts with Customers has been issued which will be required to be adopted, with retrospective application, effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
+IFRS 15 Revenue from Contracts with Customers has been issued and is effective for annual periods beginning on or after January 1, 2018.
 The standard contains a single model that applies to revenue earned from contracts with customers and two approaches to recognizing revenue: at a point in time and over time.
 The model establishes a five-step analysis of transactions to revenues earned from a contract with a customer (with limited exceptions), regardless of the type of revenue transaction or the industry.
-The standard also provides a model for the recognition and measurement of sales of certain non-financial assets such as disposals of property, plant, and equipment but does not apply to insurance contracts, financial instruments or lease contracts, which falls in the scope of other IFRS standards.
+The standard also provides a model for the recognition and measurement of sales of certain non-financial assets such as disposals of property, plant, and equipment, but does not apply to insurance contracts, financial instruments or lease contracts, which falls in the scope of other IFRS standards.

-Big Rock will adopt this guidance and related amendments as of December 31, 2018, applying the modified retrospective approach to all contracts.
-Based on management's comprehensive review of the standard, including evaluation of the five-step approach outlined within the standard, management has concluded that the adoption of IFRS 15 will not have a significant impact to recording of revenues.
+Big Rock adopted this guidance and related amendments as of December 31, 2018, applying the modified retrospective approach to all contracts.
+Under this approach, the cumulative effect of initially applying IFRS 15 must be recognized as an adjustment to the opening deficit at the date of initial adoption and comparatives are not restated.
+Based on management's comprehensive review of the standard, including evaluation of the five-step approach outlined within the standard, management has concluded that the adoption of IFRS 15 did not have a significant impact to the recording of revenues.

-The adoption of the standard also results in a change in the presentation of certain cash payments made to customers as it relates to Committed Marketing Fund ("CMF") payments.
-CMF payments were previously recorded as selling expenses in the consolidated statements of comprehensive income.
-On adoption of the standard, these cash payments will be presented as a reduction of revenues.
-Management estimates that adoption of the standard will result in a reduction of revenues and selling expenses by approximately \$335 to \$48,713 and \$13,197, respectively, in the first year of adoption.
-The actual results may differ from these estimates.
+However, the adoption of the standard resulted in a change in the presentation of certain cash payments made to customers as it relates to Committed Marketing Fund ("CMF") payments.
+CMF payments were previously recorded as selling expenses in the Consolidated Statements of Comprehensive Income (Loss).
+The adoption of the standard resulted in a reduction of revenues and selling expenses by \$235 to \$42,653 and \$11,347 in the year of adoption.
+Management also evaluated the impact of the adoption of the new standard on other revenue generating activities such as contract manufacturing and licensing arrangements and concluded that there were no changes required.